PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-09 10:46:52
+Last updated: 2024-04-09 10:48:03
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: God doesn’t have a plan.
+There is no plan at all.
+There’s nothing but chaos out there.
+Pain… and chaos!
+People are bad.
+Malicious, evil.
+Life is nothing but a spiral of pain.
+And the world is doomed to be destroyed - Noah